 - Has a very short warranty period

-- Graphics and lights on the charger are quite hard to read
+- The graphics and lights on the charger are quite hard to read

 What Are the Difference between HILTI vs. DEWALT vs. Makita Drill-Driver Kit?